fagongzi/manba/README.md

 ## Download binary file
 [linux-64bit](http://7xtbpp.com1.z0.glb.clouddn.com/gateway-linux64.tar.gz)

-You can read [this](./docs/build.md) for more infomation about build and run gateway.

 ## Docker
 You can run `docker pull fagongzi/gateway` to get docker images, then use `docker run -d fagongzi/gateway` to run.
 It export 3 ports: